SOS Children in Lesotho

 We provide care to some of Lesotho's most vulnerable children.
 Many young people in our care have lost their parents due to HIV/AIDS.
 We also work with the government to raise awareness about the disease and to teach children how to stay safe.
 From our SOS social centres, we reach the most vulnerable people, providing free testing, support and anti-retroviral treatment.

 Our second SOS Children’s Village is in Quthing.
 We opened this Village to help the high number of children left alone by HIV/AIDS.
 An SOS nursery opened in early 2010, and is the only pre-school in Quthing.
-It offers places to 125 children, both from our Village and the local community.
 From our SOS social centre, we provide ongoing support to around 400 families affected by AIDS every year.
-We help them provide better care to their children and ensure they get access to essential services and essential support networks.

 Life in SOS Children's Villages Lesotho: The story of Mpho